How To Survive Your First Visit Home To Beautiful Ardmore

-Fall in love with Ardmore, Waterford.
+Ever fallen in love with Ardmore, Waterford?

-You know that feeing of coming home.
+Then you know that feeling of coming home.

 Feeling safe.
 Feeling complete.